In this tutorial we’ll cover all the basics for designing your files with bends.

 We realize everyone has a different level of knowledge and experience.
 We’re here to help you at every stage of the process.
 If you’ve never sent us a file before, or are unfamiliar with metal bending, we have a few guides you may want to check out before proceeding:

 First you need to decide where your bend (or bends) will be on your part.
 Some things to keep in mind are the minimum and maximum flange length.
-The flange length must be at least 1/2″ (.500″) or 4x the material thickness, whichever is greater (some materials and bend angles will require longer flange minimums).
+The flange length must be at least 1/2″ (.500″) or 4x the material thickness, whichever is greater.
 The maximum flange length is 22″.
+Some materials will require different flange lengths based on the material type and thickness, so be sure to reference our bending max/min chart to know exactly what your project can handle.

 Once you’ve planned your bends, you will need to indicate where on your part you want the bend(s) to occur.
 We refer to these as the bend lines.
-On your flat file, you will indicate these lines using a different color from the rest of your design.
-Do not put your bends on a different layer.
+On your flat file, you will indicate these lines differently depending on what file you are using.
+The following table explains exactly what indication we need from your software:

 The next thing to consider is bend deduction.
 Bend Deduction is used to counteract material stretch caused by forming.
 This is unique to each material type, thickness, and bend angle.
 Don’t worry, we’ve created a calculator to help you make your measurements spot on.